 Students with superior achievements, such as outstanding academic grades, who have satisfied the requirements for graduation, may graduate after 3.5 years (7 semesters) of enrollment.
 This system aims to support those who, for example, enrolled in September and will begin working in April, or those who enrolled in April and will advance to graduate schools abroad.
-Details are provided on the keio.jp portal or Keio University Student Website.
+Details are provided on keio.jp or the Keio University Student Website.